-Knights Close Regular Season with Dominant Win Over Stow
+Knights Close Regular Season with Dominant Win Over Stow (UPDATE)

-Fakult throws 3 touchdowns as Nordonia improves to 5-3
+Fakult throws 3 touchdowns as Nordonia improves to 7-3

 MACEDONIA – The Nordonia Knights wrapped up their regular season Friday night with a convincing 34-14 victory over Stow at home, finishing with a 7-3 record heading into the playoffs.

 Quarterback Steven Fakult orchestrated the Knights’ aerial attack, completing 19 of 30 passes for 289 yards and three touchdowns.
-His connection with wide receiver Jackson Atha proved unstoppable, as Atha hauled in six catches for 125 yards and a touchdown, including a 73-yard scoring strike in the first quarter that gave Nordonia an early 7-0 lead.
+His connection with wide receiver Collin Atha proved unstoppable, as Atha hauled in six catches for 125 yards and a touchdown, including a 73-yard scoring strike in the first quarter that gave Nordonia an early 7-0 lead.

 All photos by Austin Stanek Check out more photos on his website